bcordel/comp473project/README.md

 # Handwritten Chinese Character Recognition (HCCR)
 This code aims to perform HCCR on the ICDAR-2013 dataset.
-The code here was written by Briac Cordelle, Samuel something and Andrew Robinson.
+The code here was written by Briac Cordelle, Samuel Jusmin and Andrew Robinson.

 The following files are defined: hcc2.py - trains a neural network using data found in the ./data/ directory